iftechfoundation/twine-cookbook/statichealthbars/snowman/snowman_statichealthbars.md

 ## Summary

 "Static Healthbars" demonstrates how to write HTML elements using variable values.
-In this example, [Underscore template](https://underscorejs.org/#template) functionality is used to create &lt;progress&gt; and &lt;meter&gt; elements.
+In this example, [Underscore template](https://underscorejs.org/#template) functionality is used to create `<progress>` and `<meter>` elements.

 ## Live Example

 <section>
 <iframe src="snowman_statichealthbars_example.html" height=400 width=90%></iframe>

 Download: <a href="snowman_statichealthbars_example.html" target="_blank">Live Example</a>
 </section>